metatensor/Workshop-spring-2025/finetuning/00.initial-evaluation/README.md

    where `-b 8` flags sets the batch size to 8.

 3. Setup the `eval-options-Li3PS4.yaml` and `eval-options-MAD.yaml` files to provide the evaluation options and paths for each dataset.
+   First set up the yaml file for the Li3PS4 dataset:

    ```yaml
    systems: "../shared/datasets/Li3PS4-sample/test.xyz" # Dataset path